 Read more →A SMALL PIECE OF WOOD Apparently wooden ‘dolly pegs’ were originally hand made by Gypsies in the UK, who sold them door to door.
 Sometimes they were carved from hedgerow wood, sometimes they were just a couple of sticks bound together with strips of tin.
 In Tasmania

-Read more →FAMILY HEIRLOOMS During my childhood in Tasmania there were two small oil paintings hanging beside the open fire in our farmhouse sitting room.
+Read more →FAMILY HEIRLOOMS Throughout my Tasmanian childhood there were two small oil paintings hanging beside the open fire in our farmhouse sitting room.
 When the wind blew, the hessian backed wallpaper ballooned out, and the pictures nearly fell off their nails.
-I was always intrigued by them,
+I was always intrigued by them, and when

 Read more →